FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 account.
 Individual tenants, or members on their behalf, should contact the

-rent account manager for their area with any concerns.--- 12
+rent account manager for their area with any concerns.
+---
+12

 **Suspension of Standing Orders:** It was noted that the time was approaching 5.30 p.m. and